-Know all MSc courses name with course duration here – List of MSc Courses in India
+Know all MSc courses names with course duration here – List of MSc Courses in India

 Ques: What is MSc in Food Technology?

-Ans: MSc in food technology is a 2 years post graduate program which includes the processing, protection, preparation, selection, distribution, storage, and quality condition of food.
-The program covers the following components of the study: –
+Ans: MSc in food technology is a 2-year postgraduate program that includes the processing, protection, preparation, selection, distribution, storage, and quality condition of food.
+The program covers the following components of the study: -